MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 * Query last record per entity using [arg_max() (aggregation function)](../../query/arg-max-aggfunction.md).
 * De-duplicate records in a table using [any() (aggregation function)](../../query/any-aggfunction.md).
-* Reduce the resolution of data by calculating periodic statistics over the raw data using various [aggregation functions](materialized-view-create.md#supported-aggregation-functions) by period of time.
+* Reduce the resolution of data by calculating periodic statistics over the raw data.
+Use various [aggregation functions](materialized-view-create.md#supported-aggregation-functions) by period of time.
-    * For example, use `T | summarize dcount(User) by bin(Timestamp, 1d)` to maintain an up-to-date snapshot of distinct users per day).
+    * For example, use `T | summarize dcount(User) by bin(Timestamp, 1d)` to maintain an up-to-date snapshot of distinct users per day.

 ## Materialized views queries

 * Querying the materialized view will always return the most up-to-date results, based on all records ingested to the source table.
-The query combines the materialized part of the view with all records in the source table which haven't been materialized yet.
+The query combines the materialized part of the view with the records in the source table that haven't been materialized yet.
 For more information, see [How materialized views work](#how-materialized-views-work).
 * Once a view is created, it can be queried like any other table in the database.
 * Syntax for querying the view is the view name, like a table reference.
-* The [materialized_view() function](../../query/materializedviewfunction.md) supports a way of querying the materialized part only of the view, while specifying the max latency the user is willing to tolerate.
-This option is not guaranteed to return the most up-to-date records, but it should always be more performant than querying the entire view.
-This function is useful for scenarios in which you are willing to sacrifice some freshness in favor of performance, for example for telemetry dashboards.
+* The [materialized_view() function](../../query/materializedviewfunction.md) supports querying the materialized part only of the view, while specifying the max latency the user is willing to tolerate.
+This option isn't guaranteed to return the most up-to-date records, but it should always be more performant than querying the entire view.
+This function is useful for scenarios in which you're willing to sacrifice some freshness for performance, for example for telemetry dashboards.
 * The view can participate in cross-cluster or cross-database queries.
-* Materialized views are not included in wildcard unions or searches.
+* Materialized views aren't included in wildcard unions or searches.

 ### Query examples